sunghoonsh3/pythonProject/README.md

-# Automated Tutoring Applications with Selenium
+# Automated Tutoring Applications with Selenium (김과외 자동 지원 코드)

 This Python project automates the process of applying for tutoring jobs on a specific website using Selenium.
 It navigates through the site, handles alerts, logs in with user credentials, and automatically applies to suitable tutoring jobs based on predefined criteria.